qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 ### OptiFine Compatibility

-In MC 1.16.5, this mod is compatible with OptiFine G7 and OptiFine shaders.
+~~In MC 1.16.5, this mod is compatible with OptiFine G7 and OptiFine shaders.
 (The recommended shader is BSL shader.
-You need to turn off TAA (Temporal Anti Aliasing) and Motion Blur in the shader's option.)
+You need to turn off TAA (Temporal Anti Aliasing) and Motion Blur in the shader's option.)~~ In MC 1.16.5 ImmPtl crashes with OptiFine G7.
+This issue is under investigation.

 In MC 1.17.x, this mod is problematic with OptiFine, it's not recommended to use this mod with OptiFine.